Azure/fleet-networking/README.md

 ## Concepts

-**Fleet**: Multi cluster solution that users use to manage Kubernetes clusters.
+**Fleet**: A multi cluster solution that users use to manage Kubernetes clusters.

-**Hub cluster**: An abstract kubernetes cluster that hosts the control plane of the fleet.
+**Hub cluster**: An Kubernetes cluster that hosts the control plane of the fleet.

-**Member cluster**: A kubernetes cluster that is part of the fleet.
+**Member cluster**: A Kubernetes cluster that is part of the fleet.

 **Fleet-system Namespace**: A reserved namespace in all clusters for running Fleet networking controllers and putting internal resources.